pjsip/pjproject_docs/docs/source/specific-guides/network_nat/ip_change.rst

 #.
 Update Contact header, so remote endpoint can send its SDP answer to our new contact address, i.e: use UPDATE without SDP offer (:cpp:any:`PJSUA_CALL_NO_SDP_OFFER` flag).
 Note that, not every endpoint supports UPDATE.
 Contact is used by remote to resolve target before sending new requests.
 If proxy is used, then you can probably skip this.
 #.
 Update local media transport after SDP answer is received, by sending UPDATE/re-INVITE with :cpp:any:`PJSUA_CALL_REINIT_MEDIA` flag.

-If IP change occurs before a call is confirmed, the call will be disconnected and reported to application via :cpp:any:`pjsua_callback::on_call_state`.
+If IP change occurs before a call is confirmed:
+- For outgoing call, the call will be disconnected and reported to application via :cpp:any:`pjsua_callback::on_call_state`.
+- For incoming call however, itwill continue to be active.
+Application can manually hangup the call if desired.

 IP change scenarios
 ----------------------